The best sundowner spots in Cape Town

 Rick’s Café Americain

-If the name sounds familiar, you’re probably a fan of that old movie starring Humphrey Bogart and Ingrid Bergman.
 Decorated in a style that hints at the movie Casablanca, the restaurant has a cocktail bar that spills out onto a sunny deck with views of Table Mountain.
 With a drinks menu that spans five pages and a selection of over 60 beers and 30 tequilas, you might have some difficulty settling on just one drink.
-Luckily, with a daily cocktail special that runs from 3pm to 7pm, you won’t have to.
+Luckily, with a daily cocktail special that runs from 3-7 pm, you won’t have to.
 Go on, have that Two Oceans Orgasm or A Bloody Good Time.

 Sky Bar at the Grand Daddy Hotel

 It’s hard to imagine that you’ll find a great spot to watch the sun go down in Long Street, but the Grand Daddy Hotel manages to pull it off.
 The hotel has a vintage airstream trailer park on its rooftop and along with it a stylish bar.
 The bar, which is only open when the weather is sunny, offers up beer, wine, and cocktails.
 You’ll want to try the signature Trailer Park Happiness, which is made with premium gin, Cruz vodka, raspberry and lemon juice, and topped with lemonade.
-If you’re feeling peckish – and who isn’t at the end of the day? – you can order tapas from the restaurant downstairs, Thirty Ate.
+If you’re feeling peckish, you can order tapas from the restaurant downstairs, Thirty Ate.

-Lord Charles Somerset was onto something when he made the Roundhouse his hunting lodge – the sweeping views of Camps Bay are simply terrific.
+Lord Charles Somerset was onto something when he made the Roundhouse his hunting lodge – the sweeping views of Camps Bay are simply spectacular.
 While the Roundhouse itself is pretty swanky, the terraces – known as The Rumbullion – are the ideal place to kick back and relax.
-During the summer season, from 4pm to sunset you can enjoy pizzas and drinks on the lawns.
+During the summer season, from 4 pm to sunset you can enjoy pizzas and drinks on the lawns.